-Our board of directors determined that and are "independent directors" as defined under the rules of the Nasdaq.
+Our board of directors determined that Mr. Hamilton is independent under the standards adopted by Nasdaq and the SEC.
 There are no family relationships among any of our directors or executive officers.
-The Nasdaq permits a phase-in period of up to one year for an issuer listing its securities on the Nasdaq in connection with its initial public offering in order meet the requirement that a majority of the board of directors be comprised of independent directors.
-We intend to take advantage of this phase-in period.
+Nasdaq permits a phase-in period of up to one year for an issuer listing its securities on Nasdaq in connection with its initial listing in order meet the requirement that a majority of the board of directors be comprised of independent directors.
+We intend to appoint additional independent directors within one year of listing to comply with this requirement.